Policies and Procedures

 - As IMLA is currently a ‘B’ center, we will encourage “fair play”, so that all players can grow and develop their skills.
 The LTAD minimum standards, as designated by ALA, will be used to guide skill development.
 The following is IMLA’s philosophy of fair play:

-- Novice/Peewee: Encourage rolling lines.
+- U11/U13: Encourage rolling lines.
 Penalty kill line allowed, last 5 minutes of the game, coaches discretion for tournaments, playoffs and important league games.

 REGULATION 5: Tournaments

-According to CALL rules and regulations, teams in CALL are allowed to attend a maximum of 3 tournaments with the CALL season.
+- According to CALL rules and regulations, teams in CALL are allowed to attend a maximum of 3 tournaments within the CALL season.
 (Within the season dates as specified by CALL).
 The Spirit of the Sticks Tournament is considered 1 of 3 tournaments in the season and is mandatory.

 - A player that makes the ‘A’ team